furkan101/vun.js/README.md

     console.log(data)
-}) // Searching data if any of it mathches our JSON object and printing it out as an array. vunjs.DeleteData('users', { name: "test" }, vunjs.DataCount('users')) // Delete all data in users table if contains JSON object.
+}) // Searching data if any of it mathches our JSON object and printing it out as an array. vunjs.DeleteData('users', { name: "test" }, vunjs.DataCount('users')) // Delete all data in users table if contains JSON object. vunjs.UpdateData('users', 1258111, { name: "Testv2" }) // Changing our name from test to Testv2
 ```

 ---